Boston's festive Christmas tree lighting ceremonies start in late November, and by early December, the city sparkles with glowing lights.

 Boston Common Holiday Tree Lighting

 Thursday, November 30, from 4pm-8pm. (to be confirmed for 2017) Lights on the tree - almost 7,000 of them - go on at about 7:55pm, followed by lights on 80+ other trees throughout the Common and the Public Garden.
 Refreshments and entertainment will be provided by local groups.
 This exciting event takes place near the Visitors Information Center on Tremont St and stars the special tree sent as a gift from Nova Scotia (shown in photos above).
 A free ice-skating show takes place at Frog Pond from 5pm-6pm.
 The Mayor will be joined by Santa and members of the Royal Canadian Mounted Police, and the show will close with a brief fireworks display.
 When the Mayor turns on the lights, the Boston holiday season officially begins!

 Tuesday, November 30 (to be confirmed for 2017) - Thousands of twinkling white lights transform this tree-filled parkway, transforming the Mall into a sparkling forest.

 From December 1 through New Year's Eve on December 31, Prudential Tower displays lights of a different color each night to bring awareness to non-profit organizations.

 North End Tree Lighting

-Friday, December 2, 6pm-8pm, at the corner of Cross and Hanover Streets.
+Friday, December 1, 6pm-8pm, (to be confirmed for 2017) at the corner of Cross and Hanover Streets.
 Come hear carolers and enjoy some light refreshments from Caffé Paradiso and the St John's Chool Bake Sale (all proceeds benefit the school's programs).
 The North End's Holiday Stroll takes place this evening too!